toppa/SimpleTest-for-WordPress/readme.txt

 SimpleTest for WordPress is a tool for WordPress plugin developers who want to create and run automated tests for their plugins.
 It includes [SimpleTest 1.0.1](http://www.simpletest.org/) and uses a shortcode to let you run unit tests on WordPress plugins, and see the results in a WordPress page.
 Since it runs within WordPress, you can also do integration testing of plugins (that is, custom WordPress functions used in the plugins will work correctly when the tests are run).

-Installation of [Toppa Libraries for WordPress plugins](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) is required for this plugin.
-Please download and install it first.
+**Installation of [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) is required for this plugin.
+Please download and install it first.**

 Usage is simple.
 Create a page or post where you want to display test results (you'll probably want to make this a private page).
 Then add a shortcode like this: